 What is it that you have inside of you?
 Have you seen it?
-Have you tested the expanse of your own will often enough to know exactly what it is capable of?
-More importantly, are you eager to, even if you know that the yield may be potentially underwhelming?
+Have you tested the expanse of your own will often enough to know precisely where it is capped?
+More importantly, are you eager to discover the answer, even if you recognize that the threshold may potentially feel underwhelming?
 If the answer is “yes”, then you can rest assured you are in it for the right reasons.
 Because those “right reasons” may wind up being your sole comfort during times of despair.

 The unrelenting desire of an athlete to push his or her limits is what separates them from normal, civilized society.
 Why else would someone continuously punish themselves if the reward is meager compared to the effort?
-Because conflict acts as fuel in the moment and it is only when those moments have come and gone when the wreckage can be assessed.
-But it is beautiful wreckage.
+Conflict acts as fuel in the moment, yet it is only after those moments have dissipated when the wreckage can be assessed.
+Though, it is beautiful wreckage.
 It stands for something.
 The scarred tissue cascading around each valve of a wounded heart means survival.
-And if there is survival there can be victory, now and in the future.
+And if there is survival, there can be victory, now and in the future.

 Rau: We were talking about this earlier today, but a girl crashed my car and totaled it before Nationals my senior year.
 I was a senior going into the NCAA’s and I was a favorite, but I probably should have had a national title before that.
 I should have won it the year before and I didn’t, so the pressure is on.
 Everybody was talking about how I should be a national champion.
 And then a girl crashes my car the day before and we were talking about guys coming up with excuses.

 Bisek: You had the perfect opportunity to give the excuse.